KaiLinCV/ssh_lab_linux_windows/windows/windows_ssh_setup_and_sftp.md

 ## ⚙️ SSH Server Installation on Windows

-Since this was my first time using SSH on my Windows 11 Pro system, I began by checking whether both the **OpenSSH Client** and **OpenSSH Server** features were installed through the use of powershell:
+Since this was my first time using SSH on my Windows 11 Pro system, I began by checking whether both the **OpenSSH Client** and **OpenSSH Server** features were installed using PowerShell:

 ```powershell
 Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH*'